Skip to main content

 </dependency>

-In your 'All' Pom add the following dependency and plugin:
+In your all module, add the dependency and embed:

 all/pom.xml